MarkTiedemann/marktiedemann.github.io/index.md

 #### # Want to work with me?

-TL;DR - If you want to work with me, please be aware that I _dislike_ open-plan offices, working early in the morning, and JIRA.

-I'm a bit introverted so I prefer a quiet working environment with a small team.
-I do, however, love to pair-program from time to time!
+I'm a bit introverted.
+This means it's kinda hard for me to concentrate in loud, busy open-plan offices so I try to avoid them.
+In turn, it also means I'd be grateful for a quiet working environment with a small team.
+And I love to pair-program from time to time!
 (Doing it every day would probably exhaust me, though.)
 I'm open to remote work, but haven't tried it yet.

 I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
 This means I work best in the afternoon, evening, sometimes late at night, but absolutely _not_ in the morning hours.
 After having a good night's sleep, I usually start my work around noon.